-RESOLVED as an ordinary resolution of the Shareholders that:
+RESOLVED as a special resolution of the Shareholders that:

-- 1. The 2007 Stock Option Plan of the Corporation be and it is hereby amended to increase the aggregate number of Class A Subordinate Voting Shares issuable under the 2007 Stock Option Plan by 2,000,000 and to remove consultants of the Corporation from the definition of eligible participants under the 2007 Stock Option Plan. - 2.
-Any director or officer of the Corporation be authorized and directed for and in the name of and on behalf of the Corporation to execute or cause to be executed and to deliver or cause to be delivered, all such documents and instruments, and to do or cause to be done all such other acts and things as in the opinion of such director or officer may be necessary or desirable to carry out the intent of this resolution. - 3.
-The Board of Directors of the Corporation be and is hereby authorized to abandon all or any part of these resolutions at any time prior to giving effect thereto.
+- 1. The articles of the Corporation are amended in the form of the draft articles of amendment attached hereto as Schedule "A". - 2.
+Any two directors or officers of the Corporation be authorized and directed for and in the name of and on behalf of the Corporation to execute or cause to be executed and to deliver or cause to be delivered, all such documents and instruments, and to do or cause to be done all such other acts and things as in the opinion of such directors or officers may be necessary or desirable to carry out the intent of this resolution. - 3.
+The Board of Directors of the Corporation may revoke this special resolution or any part thereof without further approval of the Shareholders at any time prior to the issuance of a Certificate of Amendment of the Articles in respect of such amendment.